facebookarchive/fbkutils/benchpress/README.md

 reference to a binary (that usually can be run with different arguments).
 A job is a specific run of that benchmark with a different configuration.

-`benchpress` also has some support for running jobs that contain correctness tests, any metric that is a `bool` is assumed to be a 'correctness' metric and if `False`, will result in the job being reported as failing.

 Benchmark config
 ----------------